amrwc/gg-bot/docs/architecture.md

 ### Javacord

-Java library for interacting with Discord servers, and therefore developing bots.
+[Javacord][javacord] is a Java library for interacting with Discord servers, and therefore developing bots.
 It receives events from Discord websocket, and passes them in a formalised format to listeners of corresponding type.

 The event objects contain information that can be used for responding to the events on a Discord server.
 For instance, `MessageCreatedEvent` contains a